CESNET/eInfra-docs/docs.it4i/general/shell-and-data-access.md

 $ sftp -o IdentityFile=/path/to/id_rsa username@cluster-name.it4i.cz
 ```

-A very convenient way to transfer files in and out of cluster is via the fuse filesystem [SSHFS][b].
+A very convenient way to transfer files in and out of the cluster is via the fuse filesystem [SSHFS][b].

 ```console
 $ sshfs -o IdentityFile=/path/to/id_rsa username@cluster-name.it4i.cz:. mountpoint
 ```

-Using SSHFS, the user's Barbora home directory will be mounted on your local computer, just like an external disk.
+Using SSHFS, the user's home directory will be mounted on your local computer, just like an external disk.

 Learn more about SSH, SCP, and SSHFS by reading the manpages: